-To many in the legal profession, the term “lawyer wellness” may seem like a contradiction.
+To many in the legal profession, the term “lawyer mental health” may seem like a contradiction.
 The demanding hours and stressful work environments at many law firms often have detrimental effects on legal professionals, who struggle to manage high-levels of stress and find time for self-care.
 Mental health issues among lawyers are notoriously prevalent, as are substance abuse and addiction.

 For these reasons, lawyer wellness, also referred to as legal wellness or lawyer well-being, needs to be an essential consideration for all law firms, law schools, bar associations, and legal professionals.
 And although there are many “wellness” resources and programs available online, many do not focus specifically on the challenges facing the legal industry, nor do most of the available resources take a bird’s-eye view of the legal wellness landscape.

-Why lawyer wellness matters
+Why attorney wellness and mental health matters

 The legal industry is, to put it bluntly, unwell.
 The stats speak for themselves: